My-Infra-Repos/GithbActions-CI-CD-Terraform-ECR-docker-ECS-EFS/README.md

 Github Actions Integration with terraform to create VPC,SG, ECR , ECS, EFS & mounting of EFS
 ==================================================================================================
 # What it contains
-1. ### This is a complete CI-CD pipeline through Github actions which follow the below routein:
+1. ### This is a complete CI-CD pipeline through Github actions which contains terraform code & Github Workflow.
 As soon as there is a checkin in main branch a github action workflow tearrform_plan_apply will automatically trigger to create the below:

     A. VPC
     B. CIDR